HB-635

 Plain Language

-Operators must provide AI identity disclosure to all users (not just minors) through two mechanisms: (1) a static, persistent disclaimer visible at all times indicating the companion chatbot is not a human, and (2) active pop-up notifications (or equivalent if pop-ups are not feasible) at three intervals — upon login, every 90 minutes of sustained engagement, and whenever the user asks.
-The persistent disclosure is always-on; the pop-up notifications are triggered at defined intervals.
-Unlike CA SB 243, which conditions disclosure on whether a reasonable person could be misled, Virginia requires unconditional disclosure to all users.
-The 90-minute re-disclosure interval is more frequent than some jurisdictions (e.g., CA SB 243's 3-hour interval).
+Operators must provide AI identity disclosure in two forms: (1) a static, persistent disclaimer visible at all times indicating the companion chatbot is not human, and (2) active pop-up notifications (or equivalent if pop-ups are not feasible) at three specific intervals — upon login, every 90 minutes of sustained engagement, and whenever the user asks.
+Unlike some jurisdictions that condition disclosure on a reasonable-person deception standard, this obligation is unconditional and applies to all users regardless of age.
+The 90-minute re-disclosure interval is longer than the three-hour interval in California SB 243.

 Statutory Text